dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 \curl -sSL https://getserver.dtk.io | bash -s /home/docker-client/dtk
 {% endhighlight %}

-Thats it.
+That's it.
 You have your Dtk server up and running.
 Next thing to do is to install Dtk client that we will connect to this Dtk server instance.
 You can install Dtk client on any machine that will have http access towards the Dtk server.
 If you are installing Dtk client on different machine from Dtk server (which is the usual case), you will need dtk.config file again.
 Create dtk.config file in any directory you want, populate it with SAME values you used in dtk.config for Dtk server and run following command:

 {% highlight bash linenos %}
 \curl -sSL https://getclient.dtk.io | bash -s <DTK_CONFIG_DIRECTORY>